NAMBUCCA HEADS – (population 11,000)

 Painted poles– Local artists have painted electricity power poles along Bowra Street also borrowing on the theme ‘Where the River Meets the Sea’.

-Stringer Gallery– Explore the Nambucca Heads Entertainment Centre on Ridge Street for quality local works of art.
+– Explore the Nambucca Heads Community and Arts Centre on Ridge Street for quality local works of art.

 V-Wall–Winding off Bowra Street onto river-hugging Wellington Drive, visitors will be treated to an outdoor art gallery stretching from the car park to the river entrance.
 And it’s not a closed shop – visitors are encouraged to paint their own postcard message on the enormous rock boulders.
 Less artistic ones are sure to enjoy the walk and reading messages from around the world.